 One question I had was would the Japanese feel offended by a Western woman wearing a furisode kimono?
 I was prepared to get confused or disappointed looks, or even receive hateful comments.
 To my surprise, I didn’t encounter anyone who took offense.
 In fact, I had the opposite reaction.
 The Japanese were so touched that I wanted to learn more about their fashion history and their culture.
 They felt it was a sign of respect, not disrespect.
 Considering I wanted to wear a kimono to show as a sign of respect for their heritage and culture, I was glad to see they understood I meant no harm.

 I found my kimono on Etsy from a woman in Japan who has a collection of vintage kimonos.
 Her shop has sales often during the year, and I bought my kimono during one of her end of the year sales.
-I currently have my eye on a few other kimonos from her shop for future visits to Japan, including this one, this one, this one, and this one.
+Unfortunately due to shipping restrictions during the pandemic, she has temporarily suspended her shop.
+In the meantime, I have another favorite Etsy shop that sells vintage furisodes.
+I currently have my eye on this one, this one, and this one.

 I highly recommend dressing in a kimono for your visit to Japan.
 Not only are you getting a true taste of Japan’s most iconic fashion piece, it’s also a great way to truly learn more about and understand their incredible culture and history.

 Would you want to wear a kimono in Japan?